 Pitching Rotation will differ for Count-all and Cancellation methods.

-Count-All: To start off the game, similar to aima coin toss, one players will “flip” a shoe in the air and the other calls “up” or “down.”
+Count-All: To start off the game, similar to a coin toss, one players will “flip” a shoe in the air and the other calls “up” or “down.”
 If the horseshoe lands with all the caulks facing up it is “up,” while all caulks facing to the ground is “down.”
 If the player that correctly calls the flip (up or down) wins the flip they get to pitch first, if they lose the flip, the player who flipped the shoe will pitch first.
 Kids get a kick out of this method of starting a game, so it is recommended (be sure to remind the kids to be careful flipping the shoe in the air and to always pay attention).
 The player who won the flip will start off.
 Once both players have pitched their horseshoes, they walk to the opposite court, count up the scores and report them to a scorekeeper.
 Pitching back the other direction, the player who lost the flip now pitches first.
 The players continue to alternate pitching in this manner until the game is over, one player always pitching first from one end and the other player always pitching first from the opposite end.

 Cancellation: The start is determined by the same “flip” & call method.
 After the players have pitched, the player who scores will now pitch first.
 The scoring player will always pitch first in cancellation.
 If there is a “no score” call, then the player who pitches first is the one that just previously pitched last.